lsst-sqre/gafaelfawr/docs/user-guide/gafaelfawringress.rst

      loginRedirect: true

 This setting should be used for services that are accessed interactively from a web browser.

+Do not set this to true if the ingress uses one of the non-primary hostnames added via the Helm setting ``ingress.additionalHosts`` (see :ref:`helm-additional-hosts`).
+It will not work correctly.

 Changing the challenge type
 ===========================